What do you call an accountant without a spreadsheet? Lost!

 What are typical rental property expenses?

 When you own and manage a rental property, there are several types of expenses that you will incur.
 You’ll have expenses related to your business such as legal and property management fees, and also expenses related to the property itself like maintenance and utilities.

 What rental expenses can I deduct?

 To find out the category and type of rental expenses you can deduct, reference the Schedule E Form from the IRS.

 Is it free to use TurboTenant’s expense tracking feature?

 Yes, it is completely free to use TurboTenant’s expense tracking feature.
+You can also take advantage of automatic expense tracking (and rent payments) with our integrated accounting tool.
 See here for a full list of features TurboTenant offers.